Mass spectra and Mott transitions of neutral mesons at finite temperature and magnetic field in frame of three-flavor Polyakov-extended Nambu-Jona-Lasino model: summary

-The mass jumps of $K_0, \pi_0, \eta$ mesons at their Mott transitions are caused by the dimension reduction of the constituent quarks under external magnetic field.
+The mass jumps of $K_0, {\bar K}_0, \pi_0, \eta$ mesons at their Mott transitions are caused by the dimension reduction of the constituent quarks under external magnetic field.
 Introducing the gluon effect leads to some changes on their Mott transition temperatures.
-In the PNJL model, the Mott transition temperature of $K_0,\ \pi_0$ mesons ($ \eta$ meson) decrease (increases) with magnetic field.
-However, in the NJL model, the Mott transition temperature of $K_0$ meson shows non-monotonic behavior in strong magnetic field region.
-The IMC effect, simulated both in $G(eB)$ and $T_0(eB)$ scheme, leads to the lower value for meson Mott transition temperature.\\
+In the PNJL model, the Mott transition temperature of $K_0, {\bar K}_0, \pi_0$ mesons ($ \eta$ meson) decreases (increases) with magnetic field.
+However, in the NJL model, the Mott transition temperature of $K_0 ({\bar K}_0)$ meson shows non-monotonic behavior in strong magnetic field region.
+The IMC effect, simulated both in $G(eB)$ and $T_0(eB)$ scheme, leads to no qualitative difference but the lower value for meson Mott transition temperature.